 A pulmonary embolism, sometimes simply called PE, is an arterial blockage that’s typically caused by a traveling blood clot.
 If you have signs of a pulmonary embolism like shortness of breath, cough, or chest pain, it’s important to see an experienced pulmonary specialist like Dr. Nader Mahmood at North Jersey Pulmonary Associates right away for diagnosis and treatment.
-Paterson and Totowa, New Jersey area patients can book online now or call the office today.
+Paterson, Totowa, New Jersey, and Secausus area patients can book online now or call the office today.

 A pulmonary embolism is a blood clot that occurs inside your lungs.
 Blood clots, whether small or large, can interfere with regular blood flow and reduce blood oxygen levels.
 This means that pulmonary embolism damage can be serious or possibly even fatal if it isn’t treated.

 Pulmonary embolisms can happen for a variety of reasons, but the most common cause is deep vein thrombosis.
 Deep vein thrombosis starts with a blood clot in the lower leg, or sometimes in the pelvic region.
 If that blood clot travels upward and gets lodged in your lungs, pulmonary embolism is the result.

 The most common indicators of pulmonary embolism include:

 Shortness of breath is the main symptom to watch out for, but if you have a pulmonary embolism it's quite likely that you'll have at least one or two of the other symptoms as well.

 Although pulmonary embolism can occur in anyone, certain groups may be at high risk.
 Some of the pulmonary embolism risk factors include:

 Although you can't control all pulmonary embolism risk factors, some things are very much within your control.
 Sometimes, lifestyle changes like eating healthier to lose weight and stopping cigarette smoking can help you control your risk and possibly avoid a pulmonary embolism completely.